N.J. Admin. Code § 7:14B-6.5

 (2) Continuous in-tank leak detection operating either on an uninterrupted basis, or with a process that allows the system to gather incremental measurements to ensure an accurate, passing test at least once every 30 days; and

 ii.
-Inventory control (or another test of equivalent performance) shall be conducted in accordance with the requirements of 7:14B-6.5(a)1.
+Inventory control (or another test of equivalent performance) shall be conducted in accordance with the requirements of N.J.A.C.
+7:14B-6.5(a)1.

 5. Testing or monitoring for vapors within the soil gas of the excavation zone shall meet the following requirements: